-He claimed 47 wickets at 33.53 and scored his maiden first-class century in 2009 and then claimed 58 at just 21.48 in 2010.
-As a result, he was selected on the England Lions tour of West Indies where he performed admirably and was deemed ready for the next step.
-His made his international debut in a T20 in Adelaide in January 2011 and kept his cool to hit the winning runs in a thrilling one-wicket victory.
+After two more solid county seasons, he was selected on the England Lions tour of the West Indies in 2010, where he performed admirably and was deemed ready for the next step.
+He made his international debut in a T20 in Adelaide in January 2011 and kept his cool to hit the winning runs in a thrilling one-wicket victory.
 A few weeks later, he claimed 6 for 45 at Brisbane - the second-best figures by an Englishman in ODIs.